bruno78/12-apps-01-raddit/README.md

 ### Project Planning

-* There will be a homepage which will be a list of links -[x]
+* There will be a homepage which will be a list of links
-* There will be a page for users sign in and sign up  -[x]
+* There will be a page for users sign in and sign up
-* There will be an area to add links -[x]
+* There will be an area to add links
-* Users will be able tod edit and delete own links -[x]
+* Users will be able tod edit and delete own links
-* Users will be able to vote up and down on each link -[x]
+* Users will be able to vote up and down on each link
-* Users will be able to comment on links -[x]
+* Users will be able to comment on links
-* Users will be able to edit own links (not included on tutorial) -[x]
+* Users will be able to edit own links (not included on tutorial)
-* Users will be able to delete own links -[x]
+* Users will be able to delete own links

 #### The tutorial video